GauravKBaruah/lab-website/_pages/about.md

 ---

 <style>
-  /* 1.
-Centers the profile container */
-  .profile {
-    float: none !important;
-    display: flex !important;
-    justify-content: center !important;
-    width: 100% !important;
-    margin-bottom: 2rem !important;
-  }

-  /* 2.
-Shapes the image into a vertical ellipse (oval) */ .profile img {
+  .profile img {
-    width: 250px !important;       /* How wide the oval is */
+    width: 250px !important;       /* Adjust this for how wide you want the oval */
-    height: 330px !important;      /* How tall the oval is */
+    height: 330px !important;      /* Adjust this for how tall you want the oval */
-    max-width: 100% !important;
-    object-fit: cover !important;  /* Prevents the image from stretching/squishing */
+    object-fit: cover !important;  /* Prevents squishing */
-    border-radius: 50% !important; /* Curves it into a perfect ellipse */ }
+    border-radius: 50% !important; /* Creates the beautiful elliptical shape */ }
 </style>